Constructing graphs over $R^n$ with small prescribed mean-curvature: The cubic reformulation of the -problem

-The curl equation (\ref{veqnROT}) paired with the divergence equation (\ref{eq:vDIVlaw}) forms a closed system of first-order vector PDE for $v$.
-By construction, this set of equations for $v$ is equivalent to the scalar equations (\ref{eq:HpdePM}), for the appropriate choice of sign.
+\begin{prop} The curl equation (\ref{veqnROT}) paired with the divergence equation (\ref{eq:vDIVlaw}) forms a closed system of first-order vector PDE for $v$.
 To make them well posed the vector equations need to be supplemented by asymptotic conditions for $v$ at spatial infinity, which as before we take to be vanishing in agreement with the monopole asymptotics of $u$ at spatial infinity.
+By construction, this cubic set of equations for $v$, with $v$ vanishing at infinity, is equivalent to the scalar equation (\ref{eq:HpdePM}), with $u$ vanishing at infinity, for the appropriate choice of sign. \end{prop}